bryant1410/GTrack/README.md

 #2.
 Session Management

 GTrack handles Google Analytics session management automatically.
-By default, sessions begin when GTrack receives a `UIApplicationWillEnterForegroundNotification`, and ends when it receives either a `UIApplcationDidEnterBackgroundNotification` or `UIApplicationWillTerminateNotification` notification.
+By default, sessions begin when GTrack receives a `name:UIApplicationDidBecomeActiveNotification`, and ends when it receives either a `UIApplcationDidEnterBackgroundNotification` or `UIApplicationWillTerminateNotification` notification.

 To customize when sessions begin and end, you can disable automatic session management as follows: